oplS16projects/SlimeVolleyball/README.md

 ###Updates
 As of Fri Apr 22:
 Working out the final kinks in movement.
-Stutter has been fixed, and movement is starting to feel like the original.
+Stutter has been fixed, and movement is starting to feel like the original game.
-We have added menu functionality for 1 or 2 player mode, and will hopefully have time to add the AI.
-The scoreboard is functional, and a small message is currently played describng who earned a point, and will be enlarged and centered soon.
-The collisions are almost done, with the only remaining ones to be the walls and net.
-We have added a single bitmap background to reduce calls to draw as much as possible.
+We have added menu functionality for 1 or 2 player mode, and will hopefully have time to add the AI so that 1 player can acutally be played.
+The scoreboard is functional, and a small message is currently played describng who earned a point, and will be enlargedand centered soon.
+The collisions are almost done, with the only remaining ones to be the walls and net.We have added a single bitmap background to reduce calls to draw as much as possible.
 The slime's eyes were added earlier in the week, and are fully operatonal.

 As of Fri Apr 15:
 We have movement mostly down, and just need to figue out why it's stuttering when the left and right keys are held.